 The primary goal of the MacLellan DNA Project is to find the common surname progenitor for each Y-DNA cluster of men who carry a version of the MacLellan/Clelland/Gilliland surname variants.
 Y-DNA surname projects like this, allow us to build a phylogenetic tree of men's direct paternal lineage since the Y-chromosome is passed down from father to son completely intact without any DNA contributed from the mother.
 Each time there is a mutation on the Y-chromosome it will be passed down to every generation of males that follows.
 We can use these mutations to build a tree and see which MacLellans share a surname progenitor.
 We can even find DNA mutation branches within the various MacLellan trees.
 Y-DNA also allows us to see where other surnames branch from MacLellans in order to help build a more comprehensive picture of common origins.

 A secondary goal is to find the Chieftain line of Clan MacLellan.
-The easiest way is to find MacLellans that can trace their lineage to the chieftain line and compare their Y-DNA.
+One way to uncover the chieftain line is to test MacLellans that can trace their lineage to the chieftain line and compare their Y-DNA.
 We can also try to age the various MacLellan Y-DNA clusters by using Genetic Distance( the number of mutations ) to see if they line up with the origins of Clan MacLellan.
-We can also look for surnames that historians believe have common origins with Clan MacLellan such as McEwen, McCowan, McLagan, McLaren, Cannon, Donaldson, MacAileáin(McClenny) and see if they share common Y-DNA.
+We can also look for surnames that we believe may have common origins with Clan MacLellan such as McEwen, McCowan, McLagan, McLaren, Cannon, Donaldson, MacAileáin(McClenny) and see if they share common Y-DNA.